-A payment will be considered in arrears if the payment is not received by the close of the business day five (5) days after the due date.

-If the family's payment agreement is in arrears, and the family has not contacted or made arrangements with the PHA, the PHA will terminate the housing assistance.
+A payment will be considered late if the payment is not received by the last working day of the month.
+Late payments are considered a breach of the Repayment Agreement.
+If the family's Repayment Agreement is in arrears, and the family has not contacted or made arrangements with the PHA to renegotiate the terms of the agreement if there is a verifiable hardship or the household income has decreased, the PHA will terminate-housing assistance after three missed payments in a 12-month period.

-If the family requests to port to another jurisdiction while in a repayment agreement, they must pay the debt in full.